Jiamir/AI-Voice-Cloning-Lip-Sync-System/README.md

 # AI Voice Cloning & Lip Sync System

 This project implements an AI-based voice cloning and lip-sync system using the Tortoise Text-to-Speech (TTS) model combined with the Wav2Lip model.
 Given input text and a reference voice sample, the system generates high-quality synthesized speech in the cloned voice, then produces a lip-synced talking-head video by generating a face video to match the generated audio.
-The pipeline is designed to run efficiently in Google Colab, enabling easy experimentation and customization.
+The pipeline is designed to run efficiently in Google Colab, enabling easy experimentation and customization. <br>

----

 ### 🔊 Tortoise TTS